Canadian American Business Council

 The Canadian American Business Council (CABC) is a non-profit, non-partisan, issues-oriented business organization that provides the private sector's perspective in the Canada-U.S. relationship.
 The Council hosts roundtables with Canadian and U.S. politicians, produces conferences, and recognizes one outstanding businessperson each year with its Corporate Leadership Award.
-In January, 2022, the Ontario government named Scotty Greenwood, CABC's CEO, as one of ten members of Premier Doug Ford's Council on U.S. Trade and Industry Competitiveness.
+In January, 2022, the Ontario government named Scotty Greenwood, CABC's former CEO, as one of ten members of Premier Doug Ford's Council on U.S. Trade and Industry Competitiveness.
+As of October 2023, the organization is led by CEO Beth Burke.

-Board of directors
+Board of Directors

 The following companies are represented on the CABC Board of Directors.